Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 - Improving mining legislation and regulation (emissions and air tax, land tax, water tax, etc.)

-Responsible mining will not only save the environment and wildlife, but it can also ensure the safety of the people working in the mine and living in nearby areas.
+Responsible mining [in addition to helping the environment and wildlife] … can also ensure the safety of the people working in the mine and living in nearby areas.

 - Mission 2016’s plan will increase recycling efforts, greener mining and refining techniques, reduce the cost of environmental damage on the surrounding community, and increase government involvement in the regulation of dirty mining practices.

 - Preemptive actions such as stricter regulations and proper waste disposal strategies can reduce the costs of environmental damage, and in some cases pay for themselves.